JktuJQ/LumeNN/README.md

 Among the `scikit-learn` models, the **Stacking Classifier** performed best overall, achieving the highest **precision** and **F1-score**.
-But **Gradient Boosting Classifier** has the best **recall** that is important in our task.
+But **Gradient Boosting Classifier** has the best **recall** which is important in our task.

-The neural network might not have the best metrics but their combination looks pretty good and competetive so this solution has great future.
+The neural network results are competitive with other classifiers, which should be noted - our configuration is fairly simple and so it is possible that different highly tuned neural network could outperform  all `scikit-learn` classifiers by a fair amount.

 ## Multiclass Classification